- Published date:

 Aim of the project

-The Lotus Sutra Manuscripts Digitisation project started in August 2017 and will conserve and digitise nearly 800 Chinese language copies of the Lotus Sutra manuscripts in the Stein Collection by the summer of 2021.
+The Lotus Sutra Manuscripts Digitisation project started in August 2017 and will conserve and digitise nearly 800 Chinese language copies of the Lotus Sutra manuscripts in the Stein Collection by the end of January 2022.
 It will provide free online access for scholars and the public to the digitised images of Lotus Sutra scrolls with enhanced catalogue records.

 A series of engagement and outreach activities will take place throughout the four-year period.
 An international workshop will be held towards the end of the project, gathering key researchers and scholars.
 The workshop will explore the digitised material and its significance to a range of scholarship areas, such as Buddhism studies, Dunhuang studies, manuscripts studies and conservation.

 Follow and engage with us on Twitter.

 You can support our work by donating to the International Dunhuang Project.

 Please email email@example.com if you have any enquiries about the project.